gotchoices/MyCHIPs/doc/learn-users.md

 non-zero credit limit, they will be very limited in the kind of damage they can inflict.

 ### Resource Addresses
-Our Internet experience makes us familiar with a model where digital resources are accessed using some kind of public address such as a [URI](https://en.wikipedia.org/wiki/URI).
+Our regular Internet experience makes us familiar with a model where digital resources are accessed using some kind of public address such as a [URI](https://en.wikipedia.org/wiki/URI).
 A host address is an important part of the URI which may also include a port number.
 Host addresses are typically specified as a domain name or possibly an IP number.